One important aspect of SQL or SQL Server is the ability to enhance the readability and organization of queries through the use of aliases.

 When using aggregate functions such as COUNT, SUM, AVG, etc., it’s common to use the AS keyword to provide a meaningful name to the calculated value.

-SELECT COUNT(employee_id) AS 'Number of Employees' FROM employees;
+SELECT COUNT(employee_id) AS 'Number of Employees'

 6. Complex Queries and Subqueries